 The largest revenue source is the foundation payments by the State Department of Education.
 We get five payments per year and they vary widely in amounts.
-ADA drives Support Units and Support Units bring in revenue.
-Support Units are used to determine the entitlement amount and allowable staff in the foundation payment calculation.
-Each Support Unit in FY 18 is worth \$98,449.
-The Entitlement amount (what the state reimburses the District) for FY 18 is \$26,748 per Support Unit.
-The allowable salaries are \$71,701 per Support Unit including Benefits.
+ADA drives support units and support units bring in revenue.
+Support units are used to determine the entitlement amount and allowable staff in the foundation payment calculation.
+Each support unit in FY 18 is worth \$98,449.
+The entitlement amount for FY 18 is \$26,748 per support unit.
+The allowable salaries are \$71,701 per support unit including benefits.

-Administration and Classified have their own calculations.
-In FY 2019, all Certificated staff are reimbursed through the Career Ladder calculation discussed earlier.
-The base reimbursement rate for Administration increased 3% from \$35,132 to \$36,186 or \$14,709 total revenue increase.
+Administration and classified have their own calculations.
+In FY 2019, all certificated staff are reimbursed through the Career Ladder calculation discussed earlier.
+The base reimbursement rate for administration increased 3% from \$35,132 to \$36,186 or \$14,709 total revenue increase.
 Classified base reimbursement increased 3% from \$21,034 to \$21,665, or \$44,029 total revenue increase.
-The Career Ladder calculation increased revenue on average by approximately 3.28% depending on the placement of staff on the Career Ladder.
+The Career Ladder calculation increased revenue on average by approximately 3.28% depending on the placement of staff on the career ladder.